 One of the most critical pieces of a backup plan is setting a ‘retention policy’.
 The retention policy determines the amount of time that the backup system will hold your data.

-Often, many businesses have not configured their backup system to retain data such that they are compliant with the ATO’s requirement to hold their business data for five years.
+Often, many businesses have not configured their backup system to retain data such that they are compliant with the Australian Tax Office’s requirement to hold their business data for five years.

 Backups stored at a single physical location